 - Proactively manage risk You can't completely eliminate risk, but you can minimize it by following the best practices within this guide.

 - If you’re not sure, ask.
 The Prysm Discord server and r/ethstaker subreddit are full of people who genuinely enjoy helping out.

 The security of the Ethereum blockchain relies on a highly available network of validators.
 Ethereum's proof-of-stake implementation incentivizes validators to remain online.

 While it's possible to optimize your client instance architecture for high-availability and redundancy, we encourage validators to keep it simple.
 Complex validator architectures run the risk of accidentally engaging in slashable behavior.
 This can result in slashing , which is a far steeper price to pay than the occasional downtime penalty.

 - Essential: Ensure that you have adequate disk space.
-We recommend having 100GB of SSD storage available.
-After The Merge, this recommendation will increase to 1-2 TB if you're also running an execution client on the same computer.
+We recommend having 1-2 TB of SSD storage available.

 - Essential: Use SSDs, not spinning disks.